Is a 665 credit score good? Credit scores range from a low of 350 to a high of 850. A score of 665 is considered "Fair".

 - Don't open too many accounts at once.
 Be careful not to open too many new credit accounts at one time.
 If you're shopping aggressively for new loans or credit cards, your scores may take a hit.

 - Clean up derogatory credit.
 If your credit score is 665, you may have some collections and charge offs in your credit file.
-These can have a significant negative impact on your scores, so it's important to get them cleared up as soon as possible.
+These can have a significant negative impact on your scores, so it's important to get them cleared up as soon as possible to improve your 665 credit score.

 Don't Let Somebody Else Destroy Your Credit